Native American peoples of Oregon: The Rogue River Wars (1855–1856)

 The indigenous peoples of Southern Oregon were filled with alarm and terror over the brutality that they faced at the hands of white miners and settlers.
 Appeals to white authorities for protection went unheeded.

 In the summer of 1855, an anonymous letter signed simply "A Miner" appeared in the Oregon Statesman.
-This letter predicted the eminence of bloody massacres carried out by the "Red Skins" against the white population of Oregon.
+This letter predicted imminent and bloody massacres to be carried out by the "Red Skins" against the white population of Oregon.
 This claim was picked up by the Sub-Indian Agent for Southern Oregon, who convened a mass meeting in a Willamette Valley town and formally made the call to raise 3,000 troops from the citizenry to do battle with the menace.
 A war frenzy swept the Oregon Territory, with newspaper opinion up and down the coast, from the Washington Territory to Northern California, virtually unanimous for war.

 Governor George Law Curry obliged the popular demand and issued a proclamation declaring war, urging that a volunteer militia take the field immediately.
 A frenzy of extreme violence followed—native populations were uprooted from their villages, driven through the countryside, and many were killed, including 27 natives killed in October by settlers during a raid on a village.
 Native Americans responded by burning of a white homestead and killing 27 settlers in revenge; this was pointed to by adherents of the campaign that to continue war.

 John Beeson later wrote of the Rogue River War which he witnessed:

 "During the years of 1855-6, as many as twenty murders were committed by the Indians; and several of them were prosecuted and hung according to law.
 But no account was kept of murdered Indians; and yet it was a matter of common talk, that they were shot whenever it could be done with safety to the shooter."